mircohacker/Spring-Boot-and-HTMX/docs/article_part_1.md

 mechanism and happily sends the whole template rendered again when prompted.
 This leads to the fail you see above.

-So how do we only send partial updates when necessary.
+So how do we only send partial updates when necessary?

 When HTMX makes requests it adds certain headers.
 On the backend side of things we can simply render different templates depending on the presence of the most basic header (`HX-Request=true`).
 HTMX also sends a [bunch of other